sandeli28/rps-game/README.md

-# 🎮 Sandeli's Gaming Zone: Rock Paper Scissors
+# 🎮 Rock Paper Scissors

 A fun, interactive, and modern take on the classic **Rock, Paper, Scissors** game built entirely with vanilla web technologies.
 Play against the computer, track your results, and enjoy smooth hover animations!